JRHaven/Weather-Displayer/README.md

 Now you'll need to install the Flask and Requests libraries through pip.

 On any distro: ```sudo pip install flask requests```

-From here, simply clone this repository, either with the above "Code" drop-down or with ```git clone "https://github.com/JR-Tech-and-Software/Weather-Displayer/Weather-Displayer.git"```

 ### All
 After Python is installed and the project has been downloaded, you will need to tell the script the URL to get your local weather data.
 It can take